Jaehoonang/study/README.md

 # Bonjour !
-## I'm interested in Recommandation Sys and NLP
+## I'm interested in ML and DeepLearning specially in Recommandation Sys and NLP